A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: Experiments and Result Analysis

 \subsubsection{Simulated LRS Model}

-We also created a simulated LRS model to assess the impact of rewarding partially matched trajectories without the interference of other factors such as domain shift, poor data quality, and approximation error due to the choice of multimodal architectures.
-The simulated LRS model compares the sequence of past actions and states of the agent with a predefined target trajectory set and provides rewards based on the rule stated in Table~\ref{tab:simsetting}.
+In our efforts to assess the impact of rewarding partially matched trajectories without the interference of other factors such as domain shift, poor data quality, and approximation error due to the choice of multimodal architectures, we devised a simulated LRS model.
+The model compares the sequence of past actions and states of the agent with predefined target trajectory sets that map to each instruction sentence.
+It subsequently assigns rewards in the following modes (see Table~\ref{tab:simsetting}): \begin{itemize} \item Rule 1 dispenses rewards exclusively for chronologically arranged trajectories that align perfectly with each instruction sentence. \item Rule 2 allows for partial trajectory matches but with diminished reward magnitude, while preserving the temporal order. \item Rule 3 further removes the temporal ordering constraints and permits rewards even if obtained out of sequence. \end{itemize}

 Our careful design ensures that the simulated LRS model already represents the upper bound, making it a valuable tool to demonstrate the issue caused by rewarding partially matched trajectories.
 Further implementation details are in Appendix~\ref{sec:appendiximpledetailforsimu}.